The story of the SS Maheno – the most famous Fraser Island shipwreck

 Come see her for yourself on one of our epic tours that take in everything this historic island has to offer.

-Book A K'GARI FRASER ISLAND TOUR HERE!
+Book A DROP BEAR'S K'GARI ADVENTURES TOUR HERE!